|

 thousand she saved as minor compared to the millions of dollars these

+other executives allegedly stole from their own stockholders.
 In short, despite her guilt, Martha's fans see her crime as a minor

 infraction and her prosecution as selective, mean-spirited, and spiteful